Kjarrigan/fish-or-men/README.md

-This evens out the odds quite a bit BUT it won't work for the physical game as I do not have more tiles int the box (I could handcraft one with my children which would probably be some fun, but I would like to find a solution that works with the base game)
+This evens out the odds quite a bit BUT it won't work for the physical game as I do not have more tiles int the box (I could handcraft one with my children which would probably be some fun, but I would like to find a solution that works with the physical game as well)

 ```ruby
 {:boat=>42317, :fish=>44961, :draw=>12722}